 - Have your child make a Take Home Folder.
 Go ahead and let your child get that cute puppy folder or that MLB folder.
 If all of the other folders are plain colors, this one will be easy to find.
 Then, label one pocket: Papers to Stay at Home and the other pocket: Papers to be Returned to School.
 This will help your child stay organized at school.

 - Fill in your planner and/or calendar.
 Take some time to put the events of your child’s school calendar into your calendar.
 Those half days, professional development days, and holidays sneak up quickly on all of us.
 Having dates marked in your calendar ahead of time will help you be able to plan for those adjustments in schedules.

-- If your child has a planner, take some time to model and teach him/her how to use it.
+- Model: If your child has a planner, take a little time to model and teach him/her how to use it.
 Encourage writing in assignments, schedules, and special events.

 - Lay out outfits the night before.
 We’ve all had that “I have nothing to wear” panic.
 It happens with our children too.
 Having them choose their outfits and laying their clothes out the night before can make your mornings go smoother.

-- Try to have your child prepare lunches and snacks the night before.
-I am guilty of not always doing this as I like the kids to have fresh fruit, sandwiches, and sometimes warm soup for winter.
-It definitely helps to prep food the night before for a smoother morning.
+- Meals: Try to have your child prepare lunches and snacks the night before.
+I am guilty of not always doing this.
+I liked my own children to have fresh fruit, sandwiches, and sometimes warm soup for winter.
+It definitely helps to prep food the night before for an easier morning.

-- Get your pantry stocked with healthy packaged snacks that your child can help themselves to.
+- Stock Up: Get your pantry and refrigerator stocked with healthy snacks that your child can help themselves to.
 This will help encourage independence.
-I know that I will be making a trip to Costco soon! 🙂

-What are your thoughts about getting organized for back to school?
-I would love to hear your ideas and tips!
+What are your tips for getting ready for back to school?
+I would love to hear your ideas!